apache/sling-org-apache-sling-clam/README.md

 ## Finding data to scan for malware

-`JcrPropertyDigger` observes Oak's NodeStore, digs properties based on type, path and length and creates scan jobs.
+`NodeObservingJcrPropertyDigger` observes Oak's NodeStore, digs properties based on type, path and length and creates scan jobs.

 **NOTE**: Ensure to exclude scan jobs in `/var/eventing` and scan results in `/var/clam/results` from scanning.